scottaxcell/boris/README.md

 ### TODO
 * (in-progress) align debugTarget debug model with eclipse cdt model better
 * BUG - variables panel is not always updating, looks like threads panel is interferring with it's calls to the client/server
-* next should key off selected thread in threads panel

 ### BACKLOG
 * editor panel should not scroll to bottom each time it updates